xuefzhao/VaLoR/Method.Fig1.Assess.BP.Accuracy/README.Method.Fig1.md

-#STEP1.
+This repository contains files and commands adopted to simulate dels with off breakpoits in NA12878

+###STEP1.
 To make fake NIST bed files with off breakpoints:

 Commands used:
 ```